PseudoKnight/CHDiscord/README.md

 ### discord_message_received
 This event is called when a user sends a message in the Discord server.
 Prefilters: username, channel
-Data: userid, username, nickname, channel, message
+Data: userid, username, nickname, channel, message, id

 ### discord_private_message_received
 This event is called when a user sends a private message to the bot.
-Data: userid, username, message
+Data: userid, username, message, id

 ### discord_voice_joined
 This event is called when a user joined a voice channel.